ONCache: A Cache-Based Low-Overhead Container Overlay Network

 \subsection{Inter-host Container Networks}

-Container networks are the key to enable containers to communicate with each other and with the external world.
-We focus on inter-host container networks below.
-In general, there are three types of inter-host container networks classified by the IPs used by \emph{applications} and the \emph{underlay forwarding}.
+Container networks play a key role in facilitating communication among containers and with the external world.
+Below, we focus on inter-host container networks, which are classified based on the IP addresses utilized by \emph{applications} and the \emph{physical network}.

-\textbf{Both use host IP.} Host network is in this category.
-Host network offers performance that is very close to that of the bare metal network~\cite{8485865}.
-However, host network containers share the host's networking namespace and use the host IP.
-Therefore, containers on the same host must coordinate ports, which largely hurts the flexibility of applications.
-This limitation makes host network very rarely used in practice~\cite{k8snetwork}.
+\textbf{Both use host IP addresses.} Host networks fall into this category.
+Containers within host networks share the host's network namespace and utilize the host's IP address.
+Host networks offer performance comparable to that of bare metal (where applications directly execute on the host)~\cite{8485865}.
+Nonetheless, host networks demand coordination of ports among containers residing on the same host, thereby substantially limiting application flexibility.
+This limitation renders host networks seldom used in production~\cite{k8snetwork}.

-\textbf{Both use Container IP.} Bridge network and device virtualization techniques, e.g., Macvlan, IPvlan, SR-IOV are in this category.
-In these networks, each container is assigned a unique IP and is isolated from the host namespace.
-In bridge networks, all the containers are attached to OVSes~\cite{antrea}, bridges~\cite{flannel}, or other similar entities, and rely on them to forward packets to the underlay network.
-In networks with device virtualization techniques, each physical NIC can emulate multiple virtual NICs with different IPs, and attach each virtual NIC to a container.
-These networks can provide performance that is close to the host network because the data paths are simple.
+\textbf{Both use container IP addresses.} Bridge networks and device virtualization techniques, such as Macvlan, IPvlan, SR-IOV, fall into this category.
+In these networks, each container is assigned a unique IP address and is isolated from the host namespace.
+In bridge networks, all the containers are connected to Open vSwitch (OVS)~\cite{antrea}, bridge~\cite{flannel}, or similar entity, relying on them to forward packets to the physical network.
+Networks employing device virtualization techniques emulate multiple virtual interfaces with different IP addresses on each physical interface, with each virtual interface being attached to a container.
+These networks deliver performance akin to that of bare metal due to their simple data paths.

-However, the above approaches have poor flexibility, because they use container IPs in the underlay network.
-To route container IPs, we should either (1) place all hosts in the same L2 network, or (2) install routing rules for container IPs in the underlay network and manage the routing tables upon any changes of container IPs.
-These impose constraints on either container placement \& migration or network configuration.
+However, owing to their utilization of container IP addresses in the physical network, the above approaches exhibit poor flexibility.
+To route container IP addresses, one must either (1) place all hosts into one L2 network or (2) install and manage routing rules for container IP addresses within the physical network.
+These requirements impose constraints on container placement, migration or network configuration.